PyconUK/ConferenceScheduler/docs/background/mathematical_model.rst

-Using this it is possible to obtain a schedule that is least disruptive from another schedule when presented with new constrains by solving the following
+Using this it is possible to obtain a schedule that is least disruptive from another schedule when presented with new constraints by solving the following
 problem:

 Minimise :eq:`number_of_changes_objective_function` subject to